 However, implementation of these policies has not kept up with the rapid change the neighborhood is undergoing.
-A clear guiding framework is needed to implement these objectives and policies, in particular for the public rights-of-way and open spaces where multiple departmental jurisdictions overlap.
+A clear guiding framework, including conceptual designs for typical streets in the neighborhood, is needed to implement these objectives and policies, in particular for the public rights-ofway and open spaces where multiple departmental jurisdictions overlap.

-Therefore, the interagency Public Realm Plan for the Dogpatch area kicked off in 2015 to develop an implementation tool that identifies and scopes context-appropriate improvements, and guides the investment of impact fees and other sources in the streetscapes and parks that tie the area together.
+In response to this need, the Central Waterfront - Dogpatch Public Realm Plan for the Dogpatch area kicked off in 2015 to develop an implementation tool that identifies and scopes context-appropriate improvements, and guides the investment of impact fees and other sources in the streetscapes and parks that tie the area together.